bhaskar164/Sentiment-Analysis/README.md

-# Sentiment-Analysis
+# Sentiment-Analysis-WebApp
 This project is all about predicting the sentiment(i.e., Negative,Positive,Neutral) of the user according to text that is written by user.
+User Will write some text on the website and will predict the sentiment of written text out of three classes.

 # Objective
 We need to find out a solution to predict the sentiments of a person through the text they are writing without human intervention.